 James Moffatt studied at the University of Glasgow and the Glasgow College of the Free Church of Scotland before serving as a minister at Dundonald and Broughty Ferry.
-In 1901 his 'The historical New Testament' was published leading to the award of the degree of Doctor of Divinity by the University of St Andrews the following year.
-He followed this with 'Introduction to the literature of the New Testament', his readable translations of the New Testament (1913) and Old Testament (1924), then the complete Moffatt Bible (1926) and a shorter version (1941).
-He was also a lecturer in London, then from 1911 to 1915 professor of Greek and New Testament exegesis at Mansfield College, Oxford before returning to Glasgow as professor of church history.
-In 1927 he emigrated to the USA where he was a professor at the Union Theological Seminary and executive secretary of the Translation Committee for the Revised Standard Version of the Bible.
-He died in New York on 27 June 1944.
+In 1901 'The Historical New Testament' was published and he was awarded the degree of Doctor of Divinity by the University of St Andrews.
+He followed this with 'Introduction to the Literature of the New Testament' and his readable translations of the New Testament (1913) and Old Testament (1924).The complete Moffatt Bible was first published in 1926 and a shorter version in 1941.
+From 1911 to 1915 he was Professor of Greek and New Testament Exegesis at Mansfield College, Oxford before returning to Glasgow as Professor of Church History.
+In 1927 he emigrated to the USA where he was a professor at the Union Theological Seminary and Executive Secretary of the Translation Committee for the Revised Standard Version of the Bible.
+James Moffatt died in New York on 27 June 1944.

 Birth in 1870

 James Moffatt was born on 4 July 1870, the son of George Moffatt, chartered accountant, and Isabella Simpson Morton.
 The entry in the statutory register of births for the district of Milton in Glasgow gives the place of birth as 26 Burnbank Gardens, Glasgow.

 Birth entry for James Moffatt (60 KB jpeg)